fijandrij/wordplay/README.md

 wordplay
 ========

-My own implementation of wrdplay exemple from Meteor official website
+Implementation of wordplay game exemple from Meteor official website